10 Cheap Cars in the Philippines

-Another Japanese brand offering its entry-level city driving car is Mitsubishi, with its Mirage GLX hatchback (surprise, surprise) worth P533,000.
-But for a car this small, it can outrace other cheap cars, specifically via its 77-horsepower engine.
-The Mirage brand has been around since 1978 but was stopped in 2003.
-Fortunately, the brand was revived in 2012, just in time for the rise in popularity of hatchbacks.
+Another Japanese brand joins the fray with an entry-level beauty by Mitsubishi.
+It’s Mirage GLX is a -- surprise, surprise -- hatchback worth P533,000.
+But this tiny car isn’t just an ornament on your garage, as its incredible 77-horsepower engine outraces other cheap cars.
+The Mirage brand has been around since 1978 but was no longer in production by 2003.
+Fortunately, the brand revived in 2012, just in time for the rise in popularity of hatchbacks.

-Chery is well known in the Philippines as a Chinese producer of cheap cars.
-In fact, the car maker has at least three vehicles worth less than P500,000 right now.
-One characteristic shared by Chinese cars on this list (foreshadowing: there are three of them as if you were surprised) is the amount of criticism received over being alleged design copycats of other more established car makers.
-In the Chery’s case, the company has been sued over claims that the WW3 looks like a Chevrolet Spark.
+The Philippines knows Chery as a Chinese producer of cheap cars.
+Because they specialize in affordable vehicles, they’ve got at least three more that cost less than P500,000 right now.
+A characteristic shared by Chinese cars on the list (spoiler alert: there are three of them -- as if you were surprised) is the amount of criticism they receive over allegedly being design copycats of more established carmakers.
+In Chery’s case, the company has been sued over claims that the WW3 looks like the Chevrolet Spark.
 But at P499,000, you can’t complain much, as it can be challenging to come by affordable and powerful cars.
 The Chery QQ3, in particular, boasts an 85-horsepower engine that can top 155 kph, an impressive feat for a compact car.

 Lifan 520 1.3 DX

-There are so many cheap cars to choose from, that about half of the cars on our list is less than P500,000.
+There are plenty of cheap cars on the market right now, that about half of this list costs less than P500,000.
 This P498,000 sedan is the first car produced by Chinese manufacturer Lifan in 2005.
-The latest version, launched in 2011, is a manual-transmission, five-seater car that tops 155 kph.
+Its latest version, launched in 2011, is a manual-transmission, five-seater car that tops 155 kph.
 It’s more than capable of traversing through the metro, highways, and expressways all over the country.
 Critics have accused Lifan of copying the design of the Citroen Elysee, but the manufacturer insisted that the 520 is original.

 Toyota Wigo 1.0 E

 It’s not only Chinese brands that are pouring everything to reign as the best budget carmaker.
-The Japanese giant Toyota also has its hands in the cheap cars market with the Wigo, a P473,000 hatchback that seems to be a common choice of Uber drivers this side of the globe.
-The vehicle, a three-cylinder, fine-speed manual hatchback, is actually made in Indonesia via Toyota’s tie-up with Daihatsu as part of the country’s program for designing low-cost cars.
-And you thought those weird instant noodles is the only thing Indonesia exports to us.
+The Japanese giant Toyota has also dipped into the cheap cars market with the Wigo, a P473,000 hatchback that seems to be a common choice among Uber drivers on this side of the globe.
+The vehicle -- a three-cylinder, fine-speed manual hatchback -- was made in Indonesia via Toyota’s tie-up with Daihatsu as part of the country’s program for designing low-cost cars.
+And you thought Mi Goreng is the only thing Indonesia exports to us.
 This vehicle is the perfect first car.
 It’s reliable, fast, smooth, and most importantly, affordable.

 Geely LC GB

-Also competing in the crowded Chinese cheap cars market is auto maker Geely with the LC, a P449,000 hatchback that critics say is a copy of the Toyota Aygo.
-Which shouldn’t be confused with the Wigo, but at this point, aren’t a lot of hatchbacks each other’s lookalikes?
+Also competing in the crowded Chinese cheap cars market is automaker Geely with the LC, a P449,000 hatchback that critics say is a copy of the Toyota Aygo -- which shouldn’t be confused with the Wigo, but at this point, aren’t a lot of hatchbacks each other’s lookalikes?
 Although Geely claims that this car looks like a panda.
 Maybe judge for yourself in the pic above.
 It’s genuinely comfortable, but a small car in both footprint and interior.
 If you aren’t hauling a family of 6 on the daily, then this car will do the trick at a low cost.

 Hyundai Eon GL

 The South Korean carmaker, Hyundai, doesn’t plan to lose on the cheap car game.
-You may have seen the P438,000 Hyundai Eon hatchback from the Uber ride you just took.
-(If it’s not the Wigo.
-Usually, it’s one of these cheap cars.)
-Anyway, This city car can reach up to 140 kph on a 54-horsepower engine.
-Introduced in India in 2011 before reaching our shores in 2012 and targeted a budget-conscious market explicitly.
+You may have seen the Hyundai Eon hatchback from the Uber ride you just took (If it’s not the Wigo, that is.
+Usually, it’s one of these cheap cars).
+This lightweight, tiny city car can reach up to 140kph on a 54-horsepower engine.
+It was introduced in India in 2011 before reaching our sandy shores in 2012 and targeted a budget-conscious market explicitly.
 At P438,000, this adorable hatchback can be considered the cheapest vehicle that a car sales agent can offer you.
-Well, except for…
+Well, except for...

 Suzuki Alto 800

-Who thought that the cheapest of the cheap cars in the Philippines is from a Japanese car maker?
-At P398,000 (P438,000 for the deluxe version), the Alto 800 from Suzuki undercuts the (mainly Chinese) competition for as much as P50,000.
-This hatchback’s performance is not too shabby as well, with top speeds of 145 kph via a three-cylinder engine.
+Who would’ve thought that the cheapest of the cheap cars in the Philippines would be from a Japanese carmaker?
+At P398,000 (P438,000 for the deluxe version), the Alto 800 from Suzuki undercuts the -- primarily Chinese -- competition for as much as P50,000.
+This hatchback’s performance is not too shabby either, with top speeds of 145 kph via a three-cylinder engine.
 It’s a small car that gets you from one place to another, and if that’s all that matters to you, then you’re in for a fantastic, low-cost ride.

 Compare car insurance online with GoBear

-At Gobear, you can definitely personalise your car insurance shopping experience with our hands-on plan finder.
-Not only is it free and easy to use, but you will also be able to see all the benefits that you may need and choose which ones you won't need.
-GoBear's car insurance quotes state actual bank estimates since we do not charge comparison fees and we do not work on commission.
-Our insurance company partners also do not charge upfront or processing fees when you apply with us.
+At Gobear, you can personalize your car insurance shopping experience with our hands-on plan finder.
+Not only is it free and easy to use, but you’ll also be able to get an overview of all available benefits, and determine what you genuinely need and don’t need.
+Gobear’s car insurance quotes are based on actual bank estimates as we don’t charge comparison fees and don’t benefit from a commission.
+Our insurance company partners also don’t charge upfront or processing fees when you apply with us.
 GoBear gets a small marketing fee from the insurance company when your application gets approved.
 Get to know more about car insurance FAQ here.